AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Omni search and asset filters return irrelevant or no results (CQ-4312322, NPR-35793).
 * When multiple pages simultaneously access a client library, the HTML library manager fails to load the client library.
 It leads to the incorrect rendering of pages (NPR-35538).
 * The context path gets removed automatically when you set up an SSL in [!DNL Experience Manager] (NPR-35294).
-* Package manager does not logout users after clicking the Logout option (NPR-35160).
+* Package manager does not log out users after clicking the Logout option (NPR-35160).

 ### [!DNL Assets] {#assets-6580}